Trading Glass

 If that information just sits in a spreadsheet — it’s dead data.

-This post shows you how to create an active feedback loop: A simple, repeatable system that uses your past trades to:
+A simple, repeatable system that uses your past trades to:

 • Detect breakdown patterns